MartensCedric/academic-page/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a PhD student at Université de Montréal supervised by <a href="https://www-labs.iro.umontreal.ca/~bmpix/">Mikhail Bessmeltsev</a>, in the computer graphics lab (<a href="http://www.ligum.umontreal.ca/">LIGUM</a>).

-My work is about geometry processing, accurately computing winding numbers.
+My research focuses on geometry processing, with a particular interest to winding numbers and signed distance fields.

-I completed a Bachelor's of Engineering in Software Engineering at Concordia University in 2022.
+I graduated from Concordia University in 2022 with a Bachelor of Engineering in Software Engineering.